Let’s Go For A Hike!

 Leave No Trace guidelines are not black or white, right or wrong.
 And they are certainly not about excluding people from the outdoors.
 Leave No Trace is a framework for enjoying the outdoors responsibly, regardless of how one chooses to do so.

-What To wear For A Day HikE
+What To Wear For A Day Hike

 Regardless of how difficult your hike is, it’s important to pack layers when you head into the mountains.
 The weather at high elevations is notoriously unpredictable, and as the saying goes: “It’s Better To Have It And Not Need It, Than To Need It And Not Have It!”
 Also keep in mind that it’s not uncommon for trails in Washington to still be covered in snow well into June.
 Besides packing layers, you should always bring the Ten Essentials – even for easy day hikes!

-If you’re looking for more outdoor gear and apparel, check out my Complete Hiking and Camping Gear Guide.
+For specific outdoor gear and apparel, check out my Complete Hiking and Camping Gear Guide.

 Backcountry.com is also a great resource.
 Not only do they carry a large variety of widely respected outdoor brands, their expert Gearheads are always available to answer specific questions you might have about the right gear for you.
 Plus, you can get 15% off your entire order by using JESS15 at checkout.
 Remember, you’re not just purchasing gear for this adventure, you want to invest in items that will stay with you for years to come!